Living Well Is the Best Revenge: Release

 Leading up to New Years Day 2002, the band embarked on a brief east coast tour, in addition to playing some shows with Good Charlotte and Mest.
 In January 2002, the band toured across mainland Europe, and returned to the US where they supported Jimmy Eat World.
 On February 19, 2002, "Become What You Hate" was made available for streaming through the group's website.
 On March 24, "A Faulty Foundation" was posted online.
+In April and May, the group supported Face to Face on their headlining US tour; the trek included an appearance at Skate and Surf Fest.
 Living Well Is the Best Revenge was released on April 16 as a joint release between Drive-Thru and MCA Records.
 At the time, Drive-Thru had a distribution deal with MCA Records.
 The deal allowed MCA to acquire Drive-Thru Records' bands over a period of time.
+Rann mentioned that the sole tie that they had with Drive-Thru at this point was the label being contractually obliged to have their logo on the back cover of the album, and he had not "spoken to any of the people there in over a year".
 Best Buy sold the album at a reduced cost alongside albums by their contemporaries Jimmy Eat World and Fenix TX.
-In April and May, the group supported Face to Face on their headlining US tour; the trek included an appearance at Skate and Surf Fest.